Emergency Evacuation Plan and Procedures

 What is an Emergency?

-There are many reasons a Campus may have to be evacuated.
-The most common reason for evacuation is due to a fire alarm activation.
-Other reasons for evacuating a campus could be a bomb threat, environmental condition or a physical threat.
-When you are asked to evacuate the facility by Public Safety personnel or the fire alarm sounds:
+There are many reasons a campus may have to be evacuated.
+The most common reason for evacuation is due to fire alarm activation.
+Other reasons for evacuating a campus include, but are not limited to a bomb threat, environmental condition or a physical threat.
+When you are asked to evacuate the facility by Public Safety personnel, law enforcement or the fire alarm sounds:

 - Collect all personal belongings including book bags, jackets, brief cases, etc. Why?
 Because you can't count on returning to the building and in the case of a bomb threat such items would be considered suspicious and handled as a possible "device".